 - Tension Headaches are ones that can vary in intensity and duration.

-- Migraine Headaches, which are described as pounding throbbing pain that can last from hours to days and can occur a couple of times a month.
+- Migraine Headaches, are described as pounding throbbing pain that can last from hours to days and can occur a couple of times a month.
 Migraines can include symptoms such as light sensitivity, noise sensitivity, or smell sensitivity.
 They can also cause nausea or vomiting.

 - Cluster Headaches are the most severe.
 They can come with intense or burning pain.
 The pain can be so bad that people have difficulty sitting still and often tend to pace during the attacks.
 They tend to occur in groups.
 They can occur multiple times per day and that occurrence can last 2 weeks to 3 months.
 They can last anywhere from 15 minutes to 3 hours.